jrandj/aws-security-specialty/README.md

 1. Disable any unnecessary network ports and protocols.

+    * Security groups and NACLs can deny access to specific ports and protocols as appropriate.

+1. Given a set of edge protection requirements, evaluate the security groups and NACLs of an application for compliance and recommend required changes.

+    * Security groups and NACLs can deny access to specific ports and protocols as appropriate.

+1. Given security requirements, decide on network segmentation (e.g., security groups and NACLs) that allow the minimum ingress/egress access required.

     * The Amazon VPC is a software-defined network that uses a proprietary overlay protocol to allow EC2 instances located in many physical hosts across multiple AZs in the same AWS region to communicate.
 Most importantly, it virtually isolates the network from other virtual networks.
+A VPC is a logical datacentre in AWS.
+It consists of IGWs, Route Tables, Network Access Control Lists, Subnets, and Security Groups.

     * When you create a VPC, an Amazon DNS server is automatically created.
 This is used for hostname resolution for instances in your VPC.
 If preferred, you can disable this and create a new DHCP option to set your own DNS server.

     * VPCs can get complicated in large numbers, with VPC peering required for communication between them.
 A Transit Gateway is a solution to this problem, as any VPC connected to the gateway can communicate with any other VPC that is also connected.

-    * Transitive VPC peering is not supported.
+Note that transitive VPC peering is not supported.

-1. Given a set of edge protection requirements, evaluate the security groups and NACLs of an application for compliance and recommend required changes.

-1. Given security requirements, decide on network segmentation (e.g., security groups and NACLs) that allow the minimum ingress/egress access required.
+    * An essential aspect of network security is controlling access to resources.
+There are two primary services available in a VPC to control access at the network level: NACLs and security groups.

+    * VPC NACLs are associated with subnets, and you can use them to filter the network traffic between subnets by adding rules that can allow or block requests.
+VPC NACLs are stateless.

+    * Security groups are used to control network access to EC2 instances in a VPC.
+The security group is a stateful layer four network access control mechanism that works as a virtual firewall and is associated with instances and network interfaces.
+Unlike NACLs which both allow and deny but do nothing by default, security groups only contain allow rules and all traffic is denied unless a rule explicitly allows it.

-    * For optimal use of EC2 resources, terminate TLS/SSL on the Elastic Load Balancer (ELB).
+    * For optimal use of EC2 resources, you can terminate TLS/SSL on the Elastic Load Balancer (ELB).
 If there is a requirement to ensure traffic is encrypted all the way to the ECT instance, terminate TLS/SSL on the EC2 instance.
 If you need to terminate traffic at the EC2 instances, then you will need to use the TCP protocol with a Network or Classic Load Balancer (Application Load Balancer is HTTP/HTTPS only).

 1. Determine the use case for VPN or Direct Connect.